 THE ETERNAL SPRING ORDER

-The Eternal Spring Order was established in response to a pattern Sensei Michael Brunner began to notice within contemporary American Zen Buddhism.
+The Eternal Spring Order was established in response to a pattern within contemporary American Zen Buddhism.
 Over time, certain common errors had quietly taken root — a drifting from embodied practice into ideology, a narrowing of compassion along political and cultural lines, and a loss of wonder in favor of rigid views and private attainment.

 Rather than preserving the living heart of the Way, these tendencies often reinforced division, abstraction, and subtle forms of spiritual self-importance.